microsoft/classy-fire/README.md

 * Struggling to strip unhelpful prefixes (such as "Sure! " or "I am just a language model!")?
 * Having to wait on retries in cases of unexpected outputs?
 * Getting random responses on the same query?
+* Need a "quick and dirty" text classifier?
+Don't have enough training data?

 # Start here